oldnapalm/CoordRecorder/README.md

   - Press `Shift`+`Right`/`Left` to change driving style
   - We could teleport to the next waypoint but we want to make sure the auto drive will follow the planned route
 - Press `F10` to save current coordinates to file

+The last saved point will be used as the finish banner.
+Player heading will be used for banner rotation.

 When finished adding waypoints, use [csv_to_course.py](https://github.com/oldnapalm/CoordRecorder/blob/master/csv_to_course.py) to read the file `CoordRecorder_CSV.txt` and save the file `CoordRecorder_Course.json`